elizabrooke0204/Crypto/README.md

 ```
 git clone https://github.com/BrockBasil/Crypto.git
 ```
-2. Create a new file named 'auth_cred.py' and save it inside the Crypto folder.
+2. Create a new file named 'auth_cred.py' and save it inside the 'Crypto' folder.
 This will hold the credentials needed to connect to the various APIs.

 3. Create Kraken account and API key.
 	- Navigate to Kraken's website at [Kraken](https://www.kraken.com/) and create an account.
 Kraken provides further assistance for account setup at [Account Setup - Kraken](https://support.kraken.com/hc/en-us/articles/226090548-How-to-create-an-account-on-Kraken).